acjh13/acjh13.github.io/_projects/go-home.md

   overlay_filter: 0.6 # the lower the more visible the image is
   #caption: "test caption" # appears at the bottom right of the overlay
   actions:
-    - label:  "Download it on Itch"
+    - label:  "Download or Play it on Itch"
       url:    "https://acjh13.itch.io/go-home"
   #video:
   #  id: oB_Zaoc2pgY